Q. I have painted my project with Chalk Paint® and the paint is not sticking in some areas. What should I do?

 Q. Is Graphite Chalk Paint® a true black?

-A. The Chalk Paint® decorative paint palette doesn’t include a true black.
-Graphite Chalk Paint®, which is almost a black, is not a simple, hard color but a mellow, sophisticated one.
+A. For a true black, try Annie's Athenian Black.
+For a more subtle black, try Graphite Chalk Paint®.
+Graphite is almost a black, is not a simple, hard color but a mellow, sophisticated one.
 You can create a darker appearance to Graphite by first applying a layer of Aubusson Blue Chalk Paint®.
 Follow this with a coat of Graphite.
-When the paint is dry, apply Annie Sloan Dark Soft Wax.
-You can also mix a bit of Aubusson Blue into the dark wax to make an almost black wax.
+When the paint is dry, apply Annie Sloan Black Soft Wax.

 Q. I would like to distress my finish for a more aged look.
 What is the easiest way to do this?